Jc-alt logo

 Abstraction

-Given a sorted array, find two numbers which add up to target.
+Given a sorted array, find two numbers that add up to target, and numbers cannot share indexes.

 Space & Time Complexity